Running 4-Speed Project: 1971 Chevrolet Corvette

 Disclosure: This site may receive compensation from some link clicks and purchases.

 As with most projects, this 1971 Chevrolet Corvette has both pros and cons to consider, one of the former being that the engine and transmission are still factory components.
-It’s also currently running, and the $10,500 price seems reasonable for a C3 of this era in this condition, so I’m thinking the positives outweigh the negatives here.
+It’s also currently running, and it’s a convertible, so I’m thinking the positives probably outweigh the negatives here.
 However, there’s still plenty of work to be done, but it sounds like the 350 is already prepped for the next owner to enjoy some trouble-free operation.
-This one is located in Cape Coral, Florida, and can be seen here on eBay, with our thanks going out to reader Curvette for finding this Corvette and sending in the tip!
+Priced at $15,500, this one is located in Cape Coral, Florida, and can be seen here on eBay, with our thanks going out to reader Curvette for finding this Corvette and sending in the tip!

 Four engine options were available in the Corvette for ’71, including a pair of big blocks along with a couple of different variants of the 350.
 It would add some desirability here if this one were equipped with a 454, but the 350 is hooked to a 4-speed manual transmission, so that’s certainly a plus.
 It’s recently undergone extensive fuel-system work, such as a new gas tank, sending unit, fresh lines, and a new fuel pump.
 There’s also been a tune-up performed, with the engine starting easily and sounding strong in the video provided by the seller.
 One anomaly is the 350-horsepower sticker on the air cleaner, since the two factory ratings for the small block this year were 270 for the base offering, or 330 for the LT1.